chuckpr/pelican-jupyter-reader/README.md

         "language": "python",
         "name": "python3"
     },
-//...the rest of the notebook follows here.
+//...the rest of the notebook JSON follows.
 ```

 - Drop your Jupyter notebook in the Pelican content directory, build your site,